Kihumba/private-/Andelan/EPIC Values/Collaboration/README.md

 Outputs
 ----------
-With a colleague, co-design a guide to your team principles regarding collaboration.
+**Task:** Co-design a guide to your team principles regarding collaboration.
+**Resources:** Use a visualization or writing.
 Include reflections on the creation process.
+**Include** A colleague on your team.

 ----------